cproctor/bba/README.md

     git push
     pelican -s settings.published.py

-Now you can push the built site to the BBA server.
-If you don't have access to the BBA server, ask for instructions.
+Now you can push the built site to the BBA server, using `upload.sh`.
+See that script for instructions.

 ## More details